 Ester Roxberg writes about losing a parent, who still remains in a different guise.
 She tries to understand and accept, concealing her anger, put puzzles with her recollections.
 She remembers her childhood as the youngest and wildest daughter of the priest and her childhood in Zimbabwe and Småland during a time when the secret was still hidden.
 Memories that now must be reviewed on its way to the new, no one knows how it will be.
 At the same time she is forced to a completely new family situation, where everything is as it used to be, yet nothing is the same.

-The book was nominated as Book of the year at the QX Gaygala 2015.
+The book was nominated as Book of the year at the QX Gaygala 2015, and the film based on the novel is currently in production.